 Presentation of argument: Your project, whatever its form, should have a clear central argument and thesis and the project should be constructed to defend it.

-Execution/presentation of ideas: An A level project will be something that looks close to ready for professional use, something that could actually be used in the real world.
+Execution/presentation of ideas: An A level project will be something with depth, and polish, that looks close to ready for professional use, something that could actually be used in the real world, whether it’s a research paper, a consultant report, a podcast or a video.
 If you do a great job with it, maybe you can use your project as part of your portfolio later.

 Quality and breadth of sources: There is no specific number of sources, but you must have show that you read a lot of substance to build and back your ideas.
 It’s not so much the number that matters, but the density of content you learn from your sources.
 If you use only scholarly journals and books, you could get by with a minimum of 10, but would need more if you shoot for higher level work.
 The more you use a lot of shorter non-scholarly sources, the higher number of sources you need to build enough knowledge overall.
 Pay close attention to the quality and relevance of your sources.
 The more you read, the better your work can be.
 The best papers are always based on a lot of research, going above and beyond basic expectations.